hotosm/learnosm/_posts/en/1900-09-15-josm-more-plugins_en.md

 ![Extend building][]

 * This will not only create a rectangle with only three clicks, but it will also automatically apply the **building=yes** tag to the shape.

+### Circular Buildings

+* In "More tools"->"Draw building modes" select "Set building shape to circle" or use the shortcut ALT+Z (when switchitng back to drawing rectangular buildings use ALT+R).
+Then draw the diameter of the building.

+![Round building][]

 ### Complex Buildings